 Amount Per Serving: Calories: 349Total Fat: 21gSaturated Fat: 7gUnsaturated Fat: 12gCholesterol: 89mgSodium: 268mgCarbohydrates: 6gFiber: 3gSugar: 8gProtein: 27g

 Nutrition information is automatically calculated by the Recipe Plug-In I am using.
 I am not a nutritionist and cannot guarantee 100% accuracy, since many variables affect those calculations.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Pork with Paprika, Mushrooms, and Sour Cream eaten alone would be suitable for low-carb eating plans, including Keto.
 When made with lean pork and low-fat sour cream, it would be suitable for any phase of the South Beach Diet; other low-carb diets would prefer full-fat dairy.

 Find More Recipes Like This One:

-Use Pork Recipes to find more tasty recipes with pork.
+Use Easy to Cook or Pork Recipes to find more tasty recipes with pork.
 Use the Recipes by Diet Type index pages to find more recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.